JoseBrouwer/Broken-Link-Checker/README.md

+# Requires an installation of [Python](https://www.microsoft.com/store/productId/9NCVDN91XZQP?ocid=pdpshare) to use
+- If you are on Windows the hyperlink on the word 'Python' will take you to the microsoft store.
+This is the easiest way to install Python on Windows.
+- Mac/Linux, you already have Python installed.
+- Check either installation by using these commands:
+    ```
+    Windows: python --version
+    Mac/Linux: python3 --version
+    ```
+    You'll see something like this: `Python 3.10.12` depending on the version you have, this will vary. **Anything starting with 3 should be fine.**
 # How To Use
 ### (**NOTE**: these commands assume you are in the Broken-Link-Checker Directory when you call them): `<download-location>/Broken-Link_Checker`
 1. Depending on your Operating System you will use one of two files, run.ps1 or run.sh.